EENCloud/EEN-CLI-Public/README.md

 - `-a, --all-log`
   Display execution logs.
 - `-A, --asset-count [asset count]`
-  Number of assets per list (default: 10).
+  Specify number of assets per list (default: 10).
 - `--archiver`
-  Display the archiver ID.
+  Display the archiver id.
 - `-c, --count [count]`
-  Number of asset lists to be tested (default: 10).
+  Specify number of asset lists to be tested (default: 10).
 - `--csv`
-  List details in csv format.
+  Display details in csv format.
 - `-e, --end-time [end time]`
   Specify the end timestamp for analysis, this option requires --start-time to be specified.
 - `-f, --file-name [file name]`